symfony/symfony-docs/reference/configuration/swiftmailer.rst

 .. caution::

-    When configuring multiple mailers, options must be placed under the appropriate mailer key of the configuration.
-Options placed directly under the ``swiftmailer`` key will not be applied to all mailers, but will configure a mailer named ``default`` instead.
+    When configuring multiple mailers, options must be placed under the appropriate mailer key of the configuration instead of directly under the ``swiftmailer`` key.